MileHacker Logo

 Airport Security Tax TSA

-Before departing Boa Vista island, confirm any applicable exit fees or taxes.
-The Airport Security Tax (TSA) of approximately 3,400 CVE is usually part of your EASE pre-registration or your flight ticket for many airlines.
+Prior to leaving Boa Vista island, check any applicable exit fees or taxes.
+The Security At the airport Tax (TSA) roughly 3,400 CVE is usually part of your EASE pre-registration or your flight ticket for many airlines.
 Always confirm this beforehand with your airline or tour operator to avoid last-minute surprises.

 Pre-Check Guidance